Aayush0735/Automatic-Rain-Shed-ARS-System/README.md

 Pull requests are welcome!
 Please fork the repository and submit changes via PR.

 ## 📞 Contact
-For any queries or suggestions, reach out to **your.email@example.com** or open an issue.
+For any queries or suggestions, reach out to **aayubari@gmail.com** or open an issue.

----
-_🌟 Star this repository if you found it useful!_ 🚀